climateinteractive/enroads-guide/docs/guide/background.rst

 Background on En-ROADS Dynamics
 ===============================

-As you use En-ROADS, pay attention to when and how much slider adjustments result in departures from the Business as Usual scenario.
+As you use En-ROADS, pay attention to when and how much slider adjustments result in departures from the Baseline scenario.
 Ask your audience to reflect on why this happened to illuminate thinking about the dynamics of the climate and energy system that En-ROADS simulates.

 Most of the dynamics in En-ROADS can be answered by these explanations:

-1. Drivers of the Business as Usual Scenario
+1. Drivers of the Baseline Scenario
 ----------------------------------------------

-To gain a deeper understanding of the model’s behaviors, it is important to comprehend what factors drive the Business as Usual scenario.
+To gain a deeper understanding of the model’s behaviors, it is important to comprehend what factors drive the Baseline scenario.

 **Drivers of Growth**